-They communicate with the department's School Rep, the Course Reps, and the ARC.
+They communicate with the Department Rep, the Course Reps, and the ARC.
 They are there to assist you if you have an issue to raise or if you need any processes or terminology explained to you.

 Course Leaders and Module Leaders